FrancKenya/alx-system_engineering-devops/0x10-https_ssl/README.md

 0x10.
+HTTPS SSL
-HTTPS SSL                                                                                                          This project is guided by the following learning objectives:
+This project focuses on configuration of two webservers and a load balancer This project is guided by the following learning objectives:
 Learning Objectives
 General
 What is HTTPS SSL 2 main roles